leszeksz/Hangman/README.md

 If you don't guess it you'll lost one of your five life's.
 When you guess all letters  - you win - but if you lost your last life - you lose.
 There should be more methods like highscores, hints etc, but unfortunately it's too hard to me to do that in expected time for today.
+I wrote a small algorithm with all functions program should have.